yatusiter/babel-plugin-transform-tiscript/README.md

 0. Transform ' to "
     Note :
-        Tiscript use '' for charactor just like c/c++
+        Tiscript use '' for character just like c/c++

-    Tranpile :
+    Transpile :
         Use StringLiteral to identify and replace ' to ", also use escape character for transform " to \" inside the string.